WONCHEOL-JEONG/Writing-Checker/README.md

 Download these files and set your API key in "Your APIlayer API Key"

 # The API in use
-spell checker
+spell checker,
-text to emotion
+text to emotion,
 translation